 4. Select the appropriate “Action” from the given list

 5. Select the appropriate ‘Scan Type’ from the given list.
-If you are comfortable to write regular expression then choose ‘Regular Expression’ else ‘Boundary Based’ is the easiest way because in this you just need to provide Left and Right Boundaries of the dynamic value.
+If you are comfortable writing regular expressions then choose ‘Regular Expression’ else ‘Boundary Based’ is the easiest way because in this you just need to provide Left and Right Boundaries of the dynamic value.

 6. Provide appropriate input(s) as per the selected ‘Scan Type’ option.

-7. The ‘Advanced’ option provides some additional setting like Always create new parameter, Replace with parameter only for exact matches, Reserve Search, Offset, Length etc. The advanced properties depend on the selected Scan Type.
+7. The ‘Advanced’ option provides some additional settings like Always create new parameters, Replace with parameter only for exact matches, Reserve Search, Offset, Length etc. The advanced properties depend on the selected Scan Type.
 Hence some of the properties could be disabled.

-7. Once you added the rule then click ‘Ok’ button.
+7. Once you added the rule click the ‘OK’ button.

-Next time when you record the application then VuGen detect the dynamic values based on the defined rule and replace them with a correlation parameter.
+Next time you record the application VuGen detects the dynamic values based on the defined rule and replaces them with a correlation parameter.

 b.
 After Recording: